2022NK/PrepWise_WebX_CA/README.md

 # PrepWise - Career Preparation Platform

-PrepWise is a career preparation and interview skills platform that helps users prepare for job interviews and develop their professional skills.
+PrepWise is an AI-powered career preparation platform that delivers personalized roadmaps to help users navigate and achieve their career goals efficiently..

 ## Project Overview